ralf-meyer/molSimplify/docs/source/Installation.rst

 Installing from Source
 ----------------------

 To install from source, please follow the install instructions on the front page of our github page: https://github.com/hjkgrp/molSimplify.
+There are special instructions there if you have a Mac with an M1 chip.

 Using a Docker Image